rails/rails/guides/source/active_record_querying.md

 WARNING: The `find` method will raise an `ActiveRecord::RecordNotFound` exception unless a matching record is found for **all** of the supplied primary keys.

+If your table uses a composite primary key, you'll need to pass an array to find a single item.
+You can also pass an array of arrays to find multiple records.

 #### `take`

 The [`take`][] method retrieves a record without any implicit ordering.
 For example: